Grace Period for Newly Activated Traffic Cameras in D.C. to End

 Find out where the cameras are located throughout D.C. here.

 Still unsure what “blocking the box” means?
-Check out these videos by MPD explaining the violation and the rest of program:
+Check out these videos by MPD explaining the violation and the rest of the program: